-- ➤ Create a Digital One-Stop-Shop to set up a business, automate and simplify reporting, tax files, and all other government interactions.
+Create a Digital One-Stop-Shop to set up a business, automate and simplify reporting, tax files, and all other government interactions.
 Volt wants to cut red tape at the EU level to ensure that it is just as easy to do cross-border business as it is to do business in your home Member State.
-This way SMEs can benefit from the size of the single market and scale up quickly in order to ensure growth. - Increase the range of services of "Points of single contact"125 provided to enterprises through digital platforms: simplify points of contact with public administration in national governments by creating adequate platforms that are easy to handle and offer solutions for companies operating on a national as well as cross-border level. - Increase the diffusion of a One-Stop-Shop system to facilitate and control taxation reporting.
+This way SMEs can benefit from the size of the single market and scale up quickly in order to ensure growth.

+Increase the range of services of "Points of single contact" {136} provided to enterprises through digital platforms: simplify points of contact with public administration in national governments by creating adequate platforms that are easy to handle and offer solutions for companies operating on a national as well as cross-border level.

+- Increase the diffusion of a One-Stop-Shop system to facilitate and control taxation reporting.
 Push for digitization and automation of balance sheets and reporting systems, as well as all other government interactions. - The Digital One-Stop-Shop has a provision to support SMEs and entrepreneurs.
-This will include support to navigate government requirements and contacts of venture capitalists and startup incubators, partnerships with private companies that can offer discounted services to SMEs, etc. - ➤ Encourage harmonization of registration fees, times and processes for setting up a business across Europe by making it possible to create a company for EUR 1 within 3 working days with an additional costs of max EUR 1,000 (for licences etc.) all over Europe.
+This will include support to navigate government requirements and contacts of venture capitalists and startup incubators, partnerships with private companies that can offer discounted services to SMEs, etc.

+Encourage harmonization of registration fees, times and processes for setting up a business across Europe by making it possible to create a company for EUR 1 within 3 working days with an additional cost of max EUR 1,000 (for licences etc.) all over Europe.
 Establishing a company should be equally easy and affordable throughout EU Member States.
-All registration steps should be feasible online (see Digital One-Stop-Shop above), as per the best practices of economies with quick business startup times (such as New Zealand, Australia, Singapore, Canada, Portugal, Denmark and Estonia).
+All registration steps should be feasible online (see Digital One-Stop-Shop above), as per the best practices of economies with quick business startup times (such as New Zealand, Australia, Singapore, Canada, Portugal, Denmark and Estonia) {137}.
 The legal status (Limited Liability Company, or LLC) obtained should require the entrepreneurs to slowly build up capital to ensure a higher credit rating.

-European Commission, Point of single contact, available at http://ec.europa.eu/internal_market/eu-go/index_en.htm#it

-Such as New Zealand, Australia, Singapore, Canada, Portugal, Denmark and Estonia.
-See World Bank, Starting a business - Good Practices, available at http://www.doingbusiness.org/data/exploretopics/starting-a-business/good-practices

-- As a further step, Volt endorses the development of an EU procedure to create EU-based companies.
+As a further step, Volt endorses the development of an EU procedure to create EU-based companies.
 Especially for freelancers, there should be a very simple legal form that can be completed online in a short period of time (e.g. one day).
-The procedure can build on Societas Europaea127 mixed with components of the Estonian model of e-residency and company registration.128 - ➤ Make it possible to start a small business completely bureaucracy- and paper-free (for micro-enterprises in sectors not needing a licence): an entrepreneur should be able to start a small business by simply notifying the authorities; permission should not be necessary, where legal requirements are complied with.
-For example, to open a coffee shop or hairdressing business, one should be able to open as soon as it is ready. - ➤ Implement a network of European incubators with advisory roles and matchmaking competencies.
-This measure can build on the European Business and Innovation Centre Network129 and the startup Europe Club.130 - Incubators would provide knowledge sharing for SMEs and startups doing business both on a national level and across Europe (e.g. guides and assistance on regulations and procedures to start business activities, information concerning taxes and social security, and financial and legal advice).
+The procedure can be built on Societas Europaea {138} mixed with components of the Estonian model of e-residency and company registration {139}.

+Make it possible to start a small business completely bureaucracy- and paper-free matchmaking competencies.
+This measure can build on the European Business and Innovation Centre Network {140} and the Startup Europe Club {141}.

+(for micro-enterprises in sectors not needing a licence): an entrepreneur should be able to start a small business by simply notifying the authorities; permission should not be necessary, where legal requirements are complied with.
+For example, to open a coffee shop or hairdressing business, one should be able to open as soon as it is ready.

+Implement a network of European incubators with advisory roles and

+- Incubators would provide knowledge sharing for SMEs and startups doing business both on a national level and across Europe (e.g. guides and assistance on regulations and procedures to start business activities, information concerning taxes and social security, and financial and legal advice).
 In addition, create tax-reduced or tax-free advisory roles for startups to foster the exchange of advice from older professionals and corporations.
 Corporations would be incentivized based on their level of participation. - Matchmaking should be facilitated between existing SMEs and startups.
-This can be achieved by proposing a network, supervised and created by the European Commission, to help companies across the EU communicate with each other.131 - ➤ Create a truly efficient European Open Data Platform.132 Improve the usability of the data available on the EU Open Data Portal, concerning areas such as mobility, smart cities, production, and tourism to encourage data-driven http://ec.europa.eu/internal market/company/societas-europaea/index en.htm
+This can be achieved by proposing a network, supervised and created by the European Commission, to help companies across the EU communicate with each other {142}.

-127 The European Company (also known by its Latin name Societas Europaea or SE) is a type of public limited-liability company regulated under EU law.
-See European Commission, The European Company - Your business opportunity?, available at

-128 E-residency, Start a company, available at https://e-resident.gov.ee/start-a-company/

-129 EBN, home, available at https://ebn.eu/